alhassy/emacs.d/README.md

     (setq ispell-dictionary "en_GB") ;; set the default dictionary

     (diminish 'flyspell-mode) ;; Don't show it in the modeline.

-Ecnabling fly-spell for text-mode enables it for org and latex modes since they derive from text-mode.

 Let us select a correct spelling merely by clicking on a word.